AnjaliPradhan/meal-planner-virtunexa/README.md

-# Mine Meal planner - VIRTUNEXA : WEEK -2
+# VIRTUNEXA : WEEK -2 Mine Meal planner
 -----

 Welcome to the Smart Meal Planner\!
 This web application helps you plan your meals based on dietary preferences and allergy exclusions, and it even generates a shopping list for you.